ESPresense/ESPresense.github.io/companion/optimization.md

 If the default values aren't providing accurate distances:

 1. **Initial Setup:**
-   - Place your device in a known location on your floorplan
+   - Place your device in a known location on your floor plan
    - Ensure multiple nodes can see the device (aim for 5+ fixes)
    - Hover over the device on the map to see the distance circles